 Pedestrian Safety at UNC is a Partnership

-To report a problem area or to notify the Department of Public Safety of potential problem areas, please fill out the Pedestrian Safety Form or call the Pedestrian Hotline at 919-843-PEDS (7337).
+To report a problem area or to notify the Department of Public Safety of potential problem areas, please fill out the Pedestrian Safety Form.

 Expectations and Responsibilities When Traveling on UNC-CH Campus

 A pedestrian-friendly campus is both necessary and desirable.
 In order to create and sustain a campus that is safe and efficient or the passage of people and vehicles, there must be a balance of responsibilities and reasonable expectations among all people traveling on campus, whether they are on foot, cycling or driving.

 UNC-CH is committed to fostering an environment that is safe and enjoyable for walking.